 AGL and APA jointly propose to establish a gas import jetty at Crib Point and construct a pipeline from Crib Point to connect the jetty to the gas transmission network at Pakenham.

 - Mooring of a floating gas storage and regasification unit (FSRU) at the existing Crib Point jetty, with capacity to convert liquid natural gas (LNG) to its gaseous state (regasify it)

 - Construction of new jetty facilities to enable regasified natural gas to be transferred from the FSRU to a new receiving facility at the landward end of the jetty

 - Construction of the receiving facility providing for odorising of the gas

 - Construction of a 56 kilometre high-pressure gas pipeline from the receiving facility to Pakenham

 - Construction of a facility to enable connection of gas delivered by the new pipeline to the existing gas transmission network, including capacity to correct pressure and ensure delivered gas meets system specifications.

-The Department has prepared Draft Scoping Requirements for the Environment Effects Statement (EES).
-The Draft Scoping requirements set out the matters to be investigated and documented in the EES.
+The Scoping Requirements set out the matters to be investigated and documented in the EES.

 Technical Reference Group